- Machine mark removal and rust removal

-In today’s market, there definitely are assorted types of synthetic media that each offer a wide range of finishing results on several types of workpieces.
+In today’s market, there are definitely assorted types of synthetic media that each offers a wide range of finishing results on several types of workpieces.

-These assorted types of finishing media are made from materials such as plastics, steel, corn cob, wood ceramics, amongst others.
+These assorted types of finishing media are made from materials such as plastics, steel, corn cob, wood ceramics, among others.